lindsayRae/gratitiudes/README.md

 # Gratitudes
 This is a fullstack React application that tracks daily gratitudes.
+User can enter in somthing they are thankful for daily and also look back at previous entries.

 ## Client